SS Charles S. Price

-The salvage rights to the Price were sold to the Great Lakes Towing and Wrecking company.
-In the summer of 1916, salvage of the Price was attempted.
+The salvage rights to the Charles S. Price were sold to the Great Lakes Towing and Wrecking company.
+In the summer of 1916, salvage of the wreck was attempted.
 Divers cut a hole in the side of the aft hull.
 The hole allowed divers to enter the wreck.
 They attempted to seal breaks in the hull and built bulkheads so that the wreck could be floated.
 However, salvaging the wreck was eventually considered too costly to be worth the expense and the Great Lakes Towing and Wrecking company abandoned attempts to raise her.
 Salvage rights were eventually sold to the American Salvage Co., but they too were unable to salvage the wreck.